 Derksen likes to tackle large-scale and long-term projects on specific themes.
-His style is not only dependent on isolated images; instead, he prefers an accumulation of images which interact with text.
+His style is not only dependent on isolated images; instead, he prefers an accumulation of images which can interact with text.

 Theo Derksen.
-Photography / Media
+Photographer

-Member IFJ: International Federation of Journalists
+Member: International Federation of Journalists

 Residential: Apostelenpavé 63,

 Studio: Capucijnenstraat 21 - A07-A06